Publications

 2022

-- LOGMetric Based Few-Shot Graph ClassificationDonato Crisostomi, Simone Antonelli, Valentino Maiorca, Luca Moschella, and 2 more authorsIn The First Learning on Graphs Conference, 2022
+- LOGMetric Based Few-Shot Graph ClassificationDonato Crisostomi, Simone Antonelli, Valentino Maiorca, Luca Moschella, and 2 more authorsIn Proceedings of the First Learning on Graphs Conference, 09–12 dec 2022

 - ACMFew-Shot Object Detection: A SurveySimone Antonelli*, Danilo Avola, Luigi Cinque, Donato Crisostomi*, and 5 more authorsACM Comput.
 Surv., Sep 2022